garethalexander/SolidAngle/README.md

 Computing the Solid Angle Function About a Link

-Based on the article "Maxwell's Theory of Solid and the Construction of Knotted Fields", Binysh J. and Alexander G.P (Ref.
+Based on the article "Maxwell's Theory of Solid Angle and the Construction of Knotted Fields", Binysh J. and Alexander G.P (Ref.
 1)

 -----------------------------------------------------------------------------